-Outplacement assistance can come in many forms, though they all strive for the same result: getting your outgoing employees back to work as fast as possible.
+Outplacement services can come in many forms, though they all strive for the same result: getting your outgoing employees back to work as fast as possible.

-To help you better navigate the world of outplacement assistance, we’ve made this easy-to-follow list that goes over why outplacement is important and what you should look for when shopping around.
+To help you better navigate the world of outplacement services, we’ve made this easy-to-follow list that goes over why outplacement is important and what you should look for when shopping around.

 Let’s get started.

-What Is Outplacement Assistance and Why Does My Company Need It?
+What Is Outplacement Service and Why Does My Company Need It?

 To put it simply, outplacement is a service that HR departments can offer their outgoing employees who were let go in a downsizing event or a single layoff.

-The service works with employees to help them update resumes, learn about the current job market, make social media accounts like LinkedIn, and then prepare and perform interviews to land a new, meaningful job outside of the organization.
+So how does outplacement work?
+The service works with departing employees to help them with career assessments, cover letter and resume writing, interview preparation, also helping them learn about the current job market, make social media accounts like LinkedIn, and then encourage them to perform interviews to land a new, meaningful job outside of the organization so they can continue on their career paths.
+An outplacement partner can also help employers save money on unemployment claims and offer expert advice in legal issues such as wrongful termination lawsuits, among other benefits.

-The reason why your company should use a provider for this service is because layoffs are one of the most stressful things HR has to deal with and also one of the most trying times for a company’s reputation.
+The reason why your company should use a provider for this service is because layoffs are one of the most stressful things HR professionals have to deal with and also one of the most trying times for a company’s brand reputation.
+That's why outplacement services are worth it.

-Protecting your reputation during a layoff is of utmost importance, putting a lot of weight on how your outgoing employees are treated.
+Protecting your reputation during a layoff is of utmost importance, putting a lot of weight on how your transitioning employees are treated and how their career is affected.
 We recommend planning this entire process from start to finish.
-The first step is making sure you have a layoff script on hand to ensure the notification meeting goes on without a hitch.
+The first step is making sure your HR managers are trained in layoff best practices and have a layoff script on hand to ensure the notification meeting goes on without a hitch.

 Near the end of the notification meeting you will go over the employee’s severance package.
 This is where outplacement comes in.

-By providing your soon-to-be ex-employee with outplacement assistance shows that you care about their future and that you hope they succeed in another organization.
-Not only does this help protect your company in today’s Glassdoor era, it also is plainly the right thing to do.
+By providing your soon-to-be former employee with outplacement services shows that you care about their future and that you hope they succeed in another organization.
+Not only does this help protect your company and employer brand in today’s Glassdoor era, it also is plainly the right thing to do.

 How the outplacement process will unfold is largely based on what firm you decide to go with.